pedro-mendonca/Translation-Stats/README.md

 ### Unreleased ###
 *   New plugins View to show only Translation Stats enabled plugins
+*   Fix translation stats not showing when "Warnings" settings was disabled
 *   Minor code improvements
 *   Tested up to WP 5.4